WHEN A NEGOTIATED INDIRECT COST RATE AGREEMENT (NICRA) IS NEEDED

 • How many square feet of space have you requested per projected employee?

-The manner in which you respond will greatly influence the auditor´s opinion as to whether a cost requested for reimbursement is considered allowable or unallowable.
+How you respond to these questions can influence the auditor´s opinion as to whether a cost requested for reimbursement is considered allowable or not.
 Obviously, it´s extremely important to have a working knowledge of Federal Acquisition Regulation (FAR) Part 31 as well as the NIH Grants Policy Statement in order to have a successful negotiation.